Day 78: That’s a wrap!

-Connected to 12 communal borehole micro district heating systems, Trent & Dove Housing is now eligible to receive 20 years of payments through the Government’s Non Domestic Renewable Heat Incentive (RHI) for the installations.
+Connected to 12 communal borehole micro district heating systems, Trent & Dove Housing is now eligible to receive 20 years of payments through the Government’s Non Domestic Renewable Heat Incentive (RHI – this scheme has closed) for the installations.

 The final commissioning of Aspen Mews took place on Monday this week as scheduled.
 The snagging and handover of Aspen has been the main priority this week to ensure the site can return to normal by today ahead of schedule.
 The scaffold has been taken down and the colour coded cladding on the risers blends in well.

-All the information and evidence has been gathered for Kensa Contacting to submit the 12 district heating systems for the Non Domestic RHI and our property surveyor Dan Clist will now begin the post installation EPC’s.
+All the information and evidence has been gathered for Kensa Contacting to submit the 12 district heating systems for the Non Domestic RHI (this scheme has closed) and our property surveyor Dan Clist will now begin the post installation EPC’s.